-Direct input from rights holders, as well as first-hand assessment of potential and actual impacts (e.g. through site inspection), are key components of our site-level HRIA processes, which are helping us test the effectiveness of our existing Sustainable Development related processes and systems.
+Direct input from rights holders, as well as first-hand assessment of potential and actual impacts (e.g. through site inspection), are key components of our site-level HRIA processes, which are helping us test the effectiveness of our established human rights relevant management systems.

-The 2015 TFM HRIA results, for example, confirmed that TFM’s:
+The 2017 Cerro Verde HRIA results, for example, confirmed that Cerro Verde’s:

-- ISO 14001-certified environmental management system and OHSAS 18001-certified health and safety management system were relatively effective in helping minimize related human rights impacts
+- ISO 14001-certified environmental management system, OHSAS 18001-certified health and safety management system, and application of the Voluntary Principles on Security and Human Rights were, with the exception of two workplace fatalities, effective in helping minimize related human rights impacts

-We have established multiple mechanisms for employees and others to report concerns.
-One of the primary mechanisms is the FCX Compliance Line, a phone system managed by an independent third party that allows for anonymous reporting of issues or concerns relating to our PBCs, policies or procedures.
-In addition, the company offers a similar web-based reporting system, also operated by a third party, along with an option for direct email to our Compliance Department.
-These accessible channels complement our long-established community and human rights grievance mechanisms in our areas of operation.
+Our global, publicly available reporting options associated with our Principles of Business Conduct are available to our employees and supply chain partners (via our Supplier Code of Conduct).
+This includes the FCX Compliance Line, a phone system managed by an independent third party that allows for anonymous reporting of issues or concerns relating to our PBC, policies or procedures.
+In addition, we offers a similar web-based reporting system, also operated by a third party, along with an option for direct email to our Compliance Department.
+We also maintain long-established site-level community grievance mechanisms at our operations, as well as human rights grievance mechanisms at higher risk operations.
 We are committed to:

 - Protecting the confidentiality of anyone who reports potential violations